wp-plugins/jquery-masonry-image-gallery/readme.txt

 2. Native WordPress Gallery not using jQuery Masonry

 == Changelog ==
+2.1.6 - Fixed a minor issue with server side caching and IE 9 and below

 2.1.5 - Better support for WordPress 3.9 (Vanilla JS now supports multiple galleries on a page or post)

 2.1.4 - Better support for pages and posts with multiple galleries.